A step-by-step guide to repairing your credit file and getting your finances under control.

 What is credit repair?

-- Get a copy of your credit file from Veda, Experian, or Dun & Bradstreet
+- Check your credit score for free via finder.com.au and order a copy of your credit file from Veda, Experian, or Dun & Bradstreet.

-- Determine how long it’ll take and how much effort you’ll have to spend to address every such listing
+- Determine how long it’ll take and how much effort you’ll have to spend to address each listing.

 What is involved in the credit repair process?